kiddphunk/beatspixelscodelife.com/_posts/2011-09-25-aint-nothin-but-a-google-voice-thang-baby.markdown

 tracknotes: ["Not quite there."]
 ---

-*"One two three and to the fo'* /
+>"One two three and to the fo' /
-*Snoop Doggy Dogg and Dr. Dre is at the do'* /
+Snoop Doggy Dogg and Dr. Dre is at the do' /
-*Ready to make an entrance so back on up* /
+Ready to make an entrance so back on up /
-*'Cause you know we 'bout to rip shit up" - Snoop & Dr. Dre	*
+'Cause you know we 'bout to rip shit up"
+>*= Snoop & Dr. Dre*

-**"Like cos I was like bath and stuff like that..." - GV
+>"Like cos I was like bath and stuff like that."
+>*= Google Voice's Remix*

 I love Google Voice.
 Admittedly, I primarily use it (and GrandCentral before that) as a modern-day door opener [(more on that below)](#footnote).

-I recently got the urge to call up my GV number and leave a message to see how well it would translate the 'a cappella' version of [*Nothin' but a 'G'Thang*](http://en.wikipedia.org/wiki/Nuthin'_but_a_'G'_Thang).
+I recently got the urge to call up my GV number and leave a message to see how well it would translate the 'a cappella' version of [Nuthin' but a 'G'Thang](http://en.wikipedia.org/wiki/Nuthin'_but_a_'G'_Thang).

-**The way I see it...**
+# A proposal: The 'G'Thang Benchmark

-there must come a time when not only will this be nearly translatable, but I will receive voice-analysis meta-data along with the transcription that will indicate that indeed, Snoop and Dr. Dre just left a message for me.
+As I see it, there must come a time when not only will this be nearly translatable, but I will receive voice-analysis meta-data along with the transcription that will indicate that indeed, Snoop and Dr. Dre just left a message for me.

-**I could then take the high-fidelity transcription and use it to generate a high-fidelity vocal rendering, using a pair of $.99-cent OS X voice-synthesis packs I purchased on iTunes that provide me with accurate vocal emulations of the two famous MCs.**
+I could then take the high-fidelity transcription and use it to generate a high-fidelity vocal rendering, using a pair of $.99-cent OS X voice-synthesis packs I purchased on iTunes that provide me with accurate vocal emulations of the two famous MCs.

-**Finally I would drop the generated vocals over the original instrumental track and compare to the original track from 1993.
-I propose this as a standard test for end-to-end speech recognition to &#10145; speech synthesis: <em>The 'G' Thang Benchmark.</em>**
+Finally I would drop the generated vocals over the original instrumental track and compare to the original track from 1993.
+I propose this as a standard test for end-to-end speech recognition to speech synthesis: *<em>The 'G'Thang Benchmark.</em>*

 Alas, the days of Snoop reading us our morning newsfeeds is far away; for the most part [the translation](http://kiddphunk.com/images/projects/gvthang/GV_translation_orig.rtf) is a far cry from [the original](http://kiddphunk.com/images/projects/gvthang/orig_words_raw.txt), although there are some funny interpretations: